George Forbes (New Zealand politician): Party leader, United Party formation and minister

-Prime minister

-As Prime Minister, Forbes occupies a unique place in New Zealand political history as the only person to have served as Prime Minister when leader of the minority coalition party in government.
-His coalition government of 1931 to 1935 was New Zealand's first peacetime coalition government.
-Forbes also became New Zealand’s first Canterbury-born Prime Minister.

-Taking on the premiership, Forbes also served at the same time as Minister of Finance, Minister of External Affairs, Minister of Customs, Minister in charge of Scientific and Industrial Affairs, and Minister in charge of High Commissioners Department.
+First Forbes government

+Taking office on 28 May 1930, Forbes became New Zealand's third native-born and the first Canterbury-born Prime Minister.
+Forbes' minority United Party continued to form government with the support of an increasingly reluctant Labour Party.

-Shortly after Forbes became Prime Minister, Lord Bledisloe, the Governor-General from 1930 until 1935, described Forbes to the King's then Private Secretary, Lord Stamfordham, as "universally respected by the N.Z. public and by politicians of all shades of opinion.
+Shortly after Forbes became prime minister, Lord Bledisloe, the governor-general from 1930 until 1935, described Forbes to the king's then private secretary, Lord Stamfordham, as "universally respected by the N.Z. public and by politicians of all shades of opinion.
 He is a man of always polite speech and agreeable manner and without doubt the most popular member of the House of Representatives."

+From May 1930 Forbes also served as minister of finance, minister of external affairs, minister of customs, minister in charge of scientific and industrial affairs, and minister in charge of High Commissioners Department.

-Upon taking up the Finance portfolio in May 1930, Forbes immediately issued a blunt public statement concerning the receding state of the economy.
+Upon taking up the finance portfolio in May 1930, Forbes immediately issued a blunt public statement concerning the receding state of the economy.
 Commentators throughout the country, including newspapers aligned with the Opposition Reform Party quickly commended his courageous plain-speaking and plan to spend less.
-Business leaders also congratulated Forbes on his deflationary plans and considered him, “at all events, a safe and practical man of equable temperament, sane and sincere.”
+Business leaders also congratulated Forbes on his deflationary plans and considered him, "at all events, a safe and practical man of equable temperament, sane and sincere."

 In mid-1930 Forbes oversaw the decision that his government would proceed to construct the country's National War Memorial, with a campanile and carillon, to stand alongside a proposed new National Art Gallery and National Museum at Mount Cook, Wellington.
 The construction of a national war memorial had been considered long-deferred by past governments and it was a brave decision to begin construction, together with plans for a national art gallery and museum, at a time of harsh economic recession.
 Forbes was chairman of the Board of Trustees that decided upon the design for the structures and later he laid the campanile's foundation stone on 16 May 1931.